BOHICA-LABS/writescore/README.md

 ## Why WriteScore?

-**The Problem**: AI detection tools give binary "AI/human" verdicts without explaining why or how to improve.
+**The Problem**: Most writing feedback is vague ("needs improvement") or focuses only on grammar.
+Writers need specific, actionable guidance on what makes their writing feel mechanical, formulaic, or disengaging.

-**The Solution**: WriteScore analyzes 12+ writing dimensions to identify specific patterns that make text sound AI-generated, then provides actionable recommendations.
+**The Solution**: WriteScore analyzes 17 linguistic dimensions to identify specific patterns that weaken writing quality, then provides actionable recommendations to improve clarity, voice, and reader engagement.

 **Key Differentiators**:
-- **Actionable feedback** — Know exactly what to fix, not just "this seems AI-generated"
+- **Actionable feedback** — Know exactly what to fix with specific recommendations
-- **Multi-dimensional analysis** — Examines vocabulary, sentence variety, formatting patterns, and more
+- **Multi-dimensional analysis** — Examines vocabulary diversity, sentence variety, voice, structure, and more
-- **Quality-focused** — Treats writing improvement as the goal, not accusation
+- **Quality-focused** — Treats writing improvement as the goal, regardless of how content was created
-- **Transparent scoring** — See how each dimension contributes to your score
+- **Transparent scoring** — See how each dimension contributes to your overall score

 **When to use WriteScore**:
-- Polishing AI-assisted drafts to sound more natural
+- Improving drafts before publishing or submission
-- Identifying mechanical patterns in your own writing
+- Identifying mechanical or formulaic patterns in your writing
-- Quality checks before publishing

-**When NOT to use**:
-- Academic integrity enforcement (use dedicated tools)
-- Legal proof of authorship
-- Detection of latest-generation models with high confidence
+- Getting objective feedback on writing quality
+- Polishing content for better reader engagement

+**What WriteScore is NOT**:
+- Not an AI detection tool — it analyzes writing quality, not authorship
+- Not a grammar checker — use dedicated tools for spelling/grammar
+- Not a plagiarism detector — use academic integrity tools for that

 ## Features

-- **Dual Scoring** — Detection risk + quality score in one analysis
+- **Comprehensive Scoring** — Overall quality score with per-dimension breakdown
-- **17 Analysis Dimensions** — From vocabulary patterns to syntactic complexity
+- **17 Analysis Dimensions** — Vocabulary, sentence variety, voice, structure, readability, and more
 - **Content Type Presets** — Optimized analysis for academic, technical, creative, and 10 other content types
 - **Multiple Modes** — Fast checks to comprehensive analysis
 - **Actionable Insights** — Specific recommendations ranked by impact